Anti-spam protection in EOP

 DMARC: Domain-based Message Authentication, Reporting, and Conformance helps destination email systems determine what to do with messages that fail SPF or DKIM checks and provides another level of trust for your email partners.
 For more information, see Use DMARC to validate email in Microsoft 365.

-Verify your bulk email settings: The bulk compliant level (BCL) threshold that you configure in anti-spam policies determines whether bulk email (also known as gray mail) is marked as spam.
+Verify your bulk email settings: The bulk complaint level (BCL) threshold that you configure in anti-spam policies determines whether bulk email (also known as gray mail) is marked as spam.
 The PowerShell-only setting MarkAsSpamBulkMail that's on by default also contributes to the results.
 For more information, see Configure anti-spam policies in Microsoft 365.

 Prevent the delivery of spam to the Inbox